-- 20.3.1 The University may withhold services to students who do not settle outstanding fees and payments before the specified due date. - 20.3.2 In the case of outstanding tuition fees, students may be liable to a late penalty charge as listed in the Fees Schedule if s/he does not settle the tuition fees before the due date.

-- 20.3.3 If no payment is received on or before the tuition fees payment due date (or by the stipulated deadline in case of deferment), the University will deregister the student concerned. - 20.3.4 Deregistered students may apply for reinstatement by submitting a written application to the Registry for approval of the Registrar, and paying a non-refundable reinstatement fee as listed in the appended Fees Schedule.
-Reinstatement of student status, if approved, will be allowed only twice for each student during his/her study at the University. - 20.3.5 Academic transcripts and other academic documents will be withheld until all outstanding tuition fees and payments have been settled.
+- 22.3.1 The University may withhold services to students who do not settle outstanding fees and payments before the specified due date. - 22.3.2 In the case of outstanding tuition fees, students may be liable to a late penalty charge as listed in the Fees Schedule if s/he does not settle the tuition fees before the due date. - 22.3.3 If no payment is received on or before the tuition fees payment due date (or by the stipulated deadline in case of deferment), the University will deregister the student concerned. - 22.3.4 Deregistered students may apply for reinstatement by submitting an application to the Registry for approval of the Registrar, settling all outstanding tuition fees and penalty charges, and paying a non-refundable reinstatement fee as listed in the appended Fees Schedule.
+Reinstatement of student status, if approved, will be allowed only twice for each student during his/her study at the University. - 22.3.5 Academic transcripts and other academic documents will be withheld until all outstanding tuition fees and payments have been settled.

-20.4 Caution Money
+22.4 Caution Money

-- 20.4.1 All students shall pay a Caution Money upon registration with the University and this is non-refundable.
-The sum is normally converted to payment of the graduation fee when the student has completed his/her study programme at the University. - 20.4.2 The Caution Money is a deposit to make good any outstanding payments to the University, such as damages to University's property, library dues, etc., incurred by the student during his/her study at the University.
+- 22.4.1 All students shall pay a Caution Money upon registration with the University and this is non-refundable.
+The sum is normally converted to payment of the graduation fee when the student has completed his/her study programme at the University. - 22.4.2 The Caution Money is a deposit to make good any outstanding payments to the University, such as damages to University's property, library dues, etc., incurred by the student during his/ her study at the University.
 In case that the Caution Money is not enough to cover outstanding claims, the student will be required to settle the remaining payments.
 Academic transcripts or other academic documents will be withheld until all outstanding payments have been settled.

-20.5 Financial Assistance
+23. Financial Assistance

-20.5.1 If full-time undergraduate students require any financial assistance during their studies at the University, they may apply for Financial Assistance Scheme for Post-secondary Students (FASP) and Non-means-tested Loan Scheme provided by the

-Student Finance Office (SFO) of the HKSAR Government.
-Details are available on the website of SFO.

-20.5.2 For other financial assistance, including scholarships, bursary schemes and concessions, please refer to the website of Student Affairs Office of the University.
+- 23.1 If full-time undergraduate students require any financial assistance during their studies at the University, they may apply for Financial Assistance Scheme for Post-secondary Students (FASP) and Nonmeans-tested Loan Scheme provided by the Student Finance Office (SFO) of the HKSAR Government.
+Details are available on the website of SFO. - 23.2 For other financial assistance, including scholarships, bursary schemes and concessions, please refer to the website of Student Affairs Office of the University.

-(Version 9.1, November 2023)
+(Version 10.1, September 2024)